 When an enforcement hearing is scheduled for child support or failure to provide health insurance, either party can be represented by an attorney.
 The hearing will be before either a Hearing Officer or a Judge.
 The Hearing Officer will make a recommendation which is ultimately approved by a Judge, unless either party objects to the recommendations of the Hearing Officer.
 If objections are made, then there will be a hearing before a Judge who will make the final decision on the matter.
 Either party can be represented in filing objections and in the hearing before the Judge.

-If you need to discuss NJ child support enforcement, please call the Law Offices of Peter Van Aulen for a free comprehensive in office consultation at 201-845-7400.
+If you need to discuss NJ child support enforcement, please call the Law Offices of Peter Van Aulen for a free initial consultation at 201-845-7400.